 Annie was no longer working as a photographer in 1910 and no occupation was recorded for her in the census.
 By 1920 she was working as a stenographer in a real estate office.
 That year she voted for the very first time and was one of only two women (of five total) to cast her ballot before noon in a primary election (Times Recorder Nov.
 11, 1920 p.7 c.
 1).

 In the 1930 census no occupation was recorded, but Annie was about sixty-eight years old.
 Her sister Sarah Schumpert died in 1933, and Annie Pickett is counted in the 1940 census living alone.
-She lived another seven years, and died in Americus, Georgia, on December 17, 1949.
+She lived another nine years, and died in Americus, Georgia, on December 17, 1949.

 Annie L., or Anniel Pickett, had a career as a photographer that lasted only about a dozen years.
 In that short time, this professional photographer made a significant impact in the art of photographing Georgia’s children.